 "The Joy of Cooking"

-Why Martha Likes It: Martha likes the 1964 edition of this cookbook because it still has canning, preserving, and pickling in it.
+Why Martha Likes It: The 1964 edition of this cookbook is Martha's favorite because it still has canning, preserving, and pickling sections.

 "Mastering the Art of French Cooking"

-Why Martha Likes It: It's Julia, of course!
+Why Martha Likes It: She respects the work of her friend Julia.

 "Home Cooking with Jean-Georges"

-This cookbook from renowned chef Jean-Georges contains classic, casual recipes for those nights when you just need something yummy.
+This cookbook from renowned chef Jean-Georges Vongerichten contains casual recipes.

 "The Maccioni Family Cookbook"

-The family behind New York's famed Le Cirque share the Tuscan recipes members have passed down from generation to generation -- as collected and told by matriarch Egi Maccioni.
+The family behind New York's famed Le Cirque restaurant shares Tuscan recipes passed down from generation to generation—as collected and told by matriarch Egi Maccioni.

 "Couscous and Other Good Food from Morocco"